What are the Symptoms of Atrial Fibrillation?

 The most common symptom: a quivering or fluttering heartbeat

-Atrial fibrillation (AFib) is the most common type of irregular heartbeat.
+Atrial fibrillation, also called AFib or AF, is the most common type of irregular heartbeat.
 The abnormal firing of electrical impulses causes the atria (the top chambers in the heart) to quiver (or fibrillate).
-View an animation of atrial fibrillation.
+View an animation of AFib.

 Sometimes people with AFib have no symptoms and their condition is only detectable upon physical examination.
-Still, others may experience one or more of the following symptoms:
+Others may experience one or more of these symptoms:

 - General fatigue